 Arsenic (As) is a toxic metalloid which occurs naturally in the environment.
 Arsenic is emitted into the atmosphere in the form of particulate matter.
-Historically the largest source was coal combustion, but as this has declined, the use of wood treated with preservatives containing As has become the most significant component of As emissions (EPAQS, 2009).
+Historically the largest source was coal combustion, but this has declined: the largest UK source of arsenic emissions is now the open burning of wood treated with preservatives containing As (National Atmospheric Emissions Inventory, 2022).
 The UK has been compliant with applicable target values for As for many years.
-Inhalation of air containing high levels of As can cause lung damage, shortness of breath, chest pain and cough (Public Health England, 2019 A).
+Inhalation of air containing high levels of As can cause lung damage, shortness of breath, chest pain and cough (Public Health England, 2019b).
 Arsenic compounds may be corrosive and can cause burns to the skin or eyes on contact.
 Long term inhalation exposure is associated with genotoxic and carcinogenic effects.
 Arsenic can also pollute soil and water, leading to exposure via these routes.
 Arsenic in water or soil can be taken up by plants or fish.
-Food is the largest source of arsenic exposure for most people in the general population.
+Food is the largest source of As exposure for most people in the general population.